Higher Learning Commission Open Pathway

 - polymer chemistry

-The following bachelor and master degree programs in the School of Business and Economics are accredited by AACSB International - the Association to Advance Collegiate Schools of Business, the premier business accrediting organization in the US.
+The following bachelor and master degree programs in the College of Business are accredited by AACSB International - the Association to Advance Collegiate Schools of Business, the premier business accrediting organization in the US.

 777 South Harbour Island Boulevard, Suite 750